abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

           # if we have not reached the end of the last word, increment the length
           elif s[i] != ' ':
               length += 1

-      # return the length of the last word
+      # return the length of the last word if the string does not end with an empty space (One word string)
       return length
   ```